Anawilundawa Sanctuary – ආනවිලුන්දාව අභය භූමිය

 The Six-toed Green Frog and the Common Paddy Field Frog (Limnonectes limnocharis) are the commonest amphibian species in Anawilundawa.

-The reptiles recorded from Anawilundawa consist of 30 species belonging to11 families.
+The reptiles recorded from Anawilundawa consist of 30 species belonging to 11 families.
 These include two endemic species and four species that are nationally threatened.
 The reptilian fauna of Anawilundawa include the Flapshell Turtle (Lissemys punctata), the Star Tortoise (Geochelone elegans) Cobra (Naja naja), Skinks and Geckoes (Hemidactylus frenatus), Green Vine Snake (Ahaetulla nasutus).
 A fairly high population of Star Tortoise can be seen in seasonally flooded grasslands.
-The Cobra, Russell’s Viper (Daboia russellii) and the Common Indian Krait (Bungarus caeruleus) known as three highly venomous serpent species are can be seen at the sanctuary.
+The Cobra, Russell’s Viper (Daboia russellii) and the Common Indian Krait (Bungarus caeruleus) known as three highly venomous serpent species can be seen at the sanctuary.

 Anawilundawa Sanctuary